JabRef/jabref/README.md

 and then generate the Eclipse `gradlew eclipse`.
 For IntelliJ IDEA, just import the project via a Gradle Import by pointing at the `build.gradle`.

 `gradlew test` executes all tests.
-We use Travis CI[https://travis-ci.org/] for executing the tests after each commit.
-For developing it is sufficient to locally only run the associated test for the classes you changed.
+We use [Travis CI](https://travis-ci.org/) for executing the tests after each commit.
+For developing, it is sufficient to locally only run the associated test for the classes you changed.
 Travis will report any other failure.

 ## Acknowledgements